hercysn/Beatles_Story/README.md

 A multilingual storytelling website for newcomers to the Beatles.
 The product is intentionally not a comprehensive encyclopedia; it is a quick, compelling introduction to the Beatles, John and Paul's partnership, McLennon as an interpretive lens, and memorable anecdotes or hidden historical connections.

+## Current Stage

+Beatles Story is in the fixture-backed MVP prototype stage.

+The web app currently uses typed static content fixtures for the public reader experience.
+This keeps the story structure, localization model, and UI surfaces testable while the database, editorial workflow, ingestion, and AI-assisted drafting pipelines remain under construction.

+Implemented public surfaces include:

+- localized English and Simplified Chinese routes;
+- a content-driven homepage;
+- guided "Start with the Beatles" and "Start with John and Paul" hooks;
+- an anecdote collection and individual anecdote pages backed by seed fixtures;
+- basic timeline and editorial placeholder routes;
+- public anecdote API route handlers over the current seed content;
+- content fixture tests and route/content boundary tests.

+The database schema and shared TypeScript database types are present, but the public UI is not yet reading live Supabase content.

 ## Project Structure

 - `apps/web` - Next.js App Router website with English and Simplified Chinese routes.